united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-database.md

    psql "postgres://factoryinsight:<password>@<server-IP>:5432/factoryinsight?sslmode=require"
    ```

-   The default username for factoryinsight is `factoryinsight` and the password is `changeme`.
+   The default password is `changeme`.

 4. Check the table list running `\dt` and run the following command for each table to save all data to `.csv` files: